Pension annuity

 Frequently asked questions

-Annuities are a way of using your pension to give you an income in retirement.
-They pay you a regular guaranteed amount for the rest of your life - and you can buy one using the money from your pension.
-A pension is simply the account you pay money into for retirement - that's then invested in the stock market.
+Annuities are a way of using your pension savings to give you an income in retirement.
+They pay you a regular guaranteed amount for the rest of your life - and you can buy one using the money in your pension fund.
+Find out more about annuities.

 What’s the difference between drawdown and an annuity?